 A local anesthetic will be used to numb the area prior to surgery.
-First, Dr. Reef and Dr. Villanueva will cut around each tooth of the affected area to release the gum tissue from the bone.
+First, Dr. Reef, Dr. Villanueva and Dr. Herron will cut around each tooth of the affected area to release the gum tissue from the bone.
 This allows access to the bone and roots of the teeth.
 After the roots have been thoroughly cleaned through scaling, a drill and hand tools will be used to reshape the bone around the teeth.
 Bone is removed in some areas to restore the normal rise and fall of the bone, but at a lower level.
 Bone grafting may also be necessary to fill in large defects.

 Next, the gums will be placed back over the remaining bone and suture them in place.
 The site will also be covered with a bandage (periodontal pack) or dressing.
 Pain medicine and mouth rinses containing chlorhexidine are generally prescribed following the surgery.

 Do not be alarmed if bleeding and swelling occur after the surgery.
 This can be controlled easily by placing an ice pack on the outside of the affected area.
 In cases where the bleeding and swelling is in excess, it is advised that you call to notify our office.
 Several follow up visits may be necessary and you must fulfill a meticulous maintenance program especially during the initial phases of healing to avoid post-operative infection.

 Drs.
 Reef, Villanueva and Herron provide a variety of surgical services for the treatment of periodontal issues.
 Contact us for more information.